aaronparker/aaronparker.github.io/_posts/2013-06-04-monitoring-mdt-task-sequences-with-powershell.md

   - MDT
   - PowerShell
 ---
-The [Microsoft Deployment Toolkit](http://technet.microsoft.com/en-gb/solutionaccelerators/dd407791.aspx) provides a [Lite Touch deployment model](http://technet.microsoft.com/en-us/library/dd919179(v=ws.10).aspx) &#8211; typically a device requires an engineer to manually start the deployment task sequence.
+The [Microsoft Deployment Toolkit](http://technet.microsoft.com/en-gb/solutionaccelerators/dd407791.aspx) provides a [Lite Touch deployment model](http://technet.microsoft.com/en-us/library/dd919179(v=ws.10).aspx) - typically a device requires an engineer to manually start the deployment task sequence.
 Using PowerShell to drive MDT offers the chance to provide a little more automation around OS deployments.

-Here&#8217;s a couple of sample videos that demonstrate the use of PowerShell to automate OS deployments using MDT task sequences.
+Here's a couple of sample videos that demonstrate the use of PowerShell to automate OS deployments using MDT task sequences.
 Both of these examples are utilising [the monitoring feature in MDT 2012](http://blogs.technet.com/b/mniehaus/archive/2012/03/09/mdt-2012-new-feature-monitoring.aspx) to watch the progress of each task sequence to enable managing the complete deployment, both before and after the task sequence.

   * [PowerShell, MDT, Atlantis ILIO and XenDesktop deployment](http://stealthpuppy.com/community/hands-off-my-gold-image-video-powershell-mdt-atlantis-ilio-and-xendesktop-deployment/)
   * [Windows 8 zero-touch deployment](http://stealthpuppy.com/community/hands-off-my-gold-image-video-windows-8-zero-touch-deployment/)

 # Using PowerShell with MDT

 To use PowerShell with MDT requires installing the MDT console which will provide the PowerShell snapin support.
-For this article, I&#8217;ve used [MDT 2012 Update 1](http://www.microsoft.com/en-us/download/details.aspx?id=25175).
+For this article, I've used [MDT 2012 Update 1](http://www.microsoft.com/en-us/download/details.aspx?id=25175).
 Either 32-bit or 64-bit should work.

-I&#8217;m first going to set a couple of variables.
-In this instance, I&#8217;ve set the computer name of the target machine that I want to monitor and the path to the MDT deployment share.
-For this example, I&#8217;m using a local path because I&#8217;m running the PowerShell script on the server hosting the MDT deployment share.
+I'm first going to set a couple of variables.
+In this instance, I've set the computer name of the target machine that I want to monitor and the path to the MDT deployment share.
+For this example, I'm using a local path because I'm running the PowerShell script on the server hosting the MDT deployment share.
 A UNC path will also work.

 <pre>$target = "VM1"
 $deploymentShare = "E:\Deployment"</pre>